wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

     Acceptance tests
   :::column-end:::
   :::column:::
     These tests are performed by end users to give formal approval, and they test the usability of the system.
 Acceptance testing is typically performed as a final check before rolling out functionality.
-In an initial deployment, this is at the end of the project, but in an agile iterative deployment, functionality may be released each sprint, so you will need to conduct acceptance testing throughout the project.
-This is often called UAT, user acceptance testing.
+In an initial deployment, this testing is at the end of the project, but in an agile iterative deployment, functionality may be released each sprint, so you will need to conduct acceptance testing throughout the project.
+This testing is often called UAT, user acceptance testing.
   :::column-end:::
 :::row-end:::
 :::row:::